juxt/prop/README.md

 My Blog on [Machine Learning](https://juxt.pro/blog/posts/machine-learning.html) and [Deep Learning](https://juxt.pro/blog/posts/deep-learning.html) which go into more detail about Backpropagation and the Logist Function.

-[Here](https://juxt.pro/blog/posts/neural-maths.html) is my blog on the Maths and ideas behind this Recursive Nueral Network.
+[Here](https://juxt.pro/blog/posts/neural-maths.html) is my blog on the Maths and ideas behind this Recursive Neural Network.

 You can find a detailed explaination of how I wrote this Neural Network [here]().
+(Coming Soon!)

+Any feedback or pull requests are much appreciated.

 ## Installation:

 Add the following dependency to your `project.clj` or ` build.boot` file:

 ```
-[prop "1.0.0"]
+[prop "0.1.0"]
 ```

 ## Using the Neural Network